- Hearing Screening Home

 - Forms, Tools and Materials

-Hearing screening is the most practical approach to identify children in need of professional services.
+Hearing screening is the most practical approach to identifying children needing professional services.
 Early identification and treatment can prevent or alleviate many of the problems that result from impaired hearing.